 When I asked a member of the Peruvian rebel group MRTA, the Tupacameristas, "What do you want for the people of Peru?" his response was, "What we want is to be able to grow and distribute our own food.
 We already know how to do that.
 We merely need to be allowed to do so."
 That's the entire struggle right there.

-It is true that the urban poor would be worse off at first, because the dominant culture, like any good abusive system, has made its victims dependent upon it for their lives.
+I used to think it's true that the urban poor would be worse off at first, because the dominant culture, like any good abusive system, has made its victims dependent upon it for their lives.
 That's what abusers do, whether they are domestic violence abusers, or whether they are larger scale perpetrators.
 That's how slavers work: they make enslaved people dependent upon them for their lives.
 One of the brilliant things this culture has done has been to insert itself between us and our self-sufficiency, us and the source of all life.
 So we come to believe that the system provides our sustenance, not that the real world does.
-Yes, life would be much harder at first.

 I have another answer, too.
 As this culture collapses, much of the misery will be caused by the wealthy attempting to maintain their lifestyles.
 As this culture continues to collapse, those who are doing the exploiting will continue to do the exploiting.
 Don't blame those who want to stop that exploitation.
 Instead, help to stop the exploitation that is killing people in the first place.

 The authors of this book are not blithely asking who will die.
 In at least one of our cases, the answer is "I will."
 I have Crohn's disease, and I am reliant for my life on high tech medicines.
 Without these medicines, I will die.
 But my individual life is not what matters.
 The survival of the planet is more important than the life of any single human being, including my own.